📄️ Quickstart - AI Orchestration

 📄️ Human Task

-Human tasks are used when you need to pause your workflow for an interaction from a human.
+Human tasks are used when you need to pause your workflow for an interaction with a human.
 When your workflow reaches the human task, it waits for a manual interaction to proceed with the workflow.

 📄️ Debugging Workflows